 Mandurah is served by 9 schools, including 4 primary, 2 secondary, 2 combined, 1 special.
 The average ICSEA score is 964, which is around the national average of 1,000.
 Public transport access includes 80 bus stops.

-From an investment perspective, Mandurah offers a gross rental yield of 4.1%, rated as moderate yield.
-Property prices sit below the state median ($634K/$951K), suggesting a potential value opportunity.
+From an investment perspective, The gross rental yield works out to roughly 4.3%, which reads as moderate yield.
+Property prices sit below the state median ($634K/$951K), which can point to relative value.
 The price-to-income ratio of 14.2x is considered stretched.
 House prices have moved +28.0% year-on-year.
+Population growth of +3.4% year-on-year points to strong growth demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.